mchilcott/TrackingCOVID/README.md

 Moving away from the simulations, we can take a look at some real data.
 Firstly, let's look at some summary statistics of New Zealand's data.
 Note that the numbers for the last day on these plots represent a less than 24 hour period, and are hence not representative.

+Also note that my new cases plot doesn't match the numbers reported by the Ministry of Health (MoH).
+These graphs are generated from the report data provided, but the MoH back-dates some of these cases, so they show up on the back-date on the following plot, but not in the MoH's totals.

 #### New Cases

 ![NZ's new cases per day](https://raw.githubusercontent.com/mchilcott/TrackingCOVID19/master/NZModel/NZCasesPerDay.png)